kwyse/personal-website/content/posts/books-of-2019.md

 draft = false
 +++

-I was a gamer.  _Was_.
+I was a gamer.
 Words on a page did not enrapture me to the degree that interactive media did.
 Symbiosis between the visual, aural, narrative, and interactive was beauty itself.